QuestCraftPlusPlus/QuestCraft/README.md

 - ### **Full Multiplayer!**
 - ### **Immersive Controls through Vivecraft!**
 - ### **Supports 1.18.2 (most stable version), 1.19.2-4, and 1.20.0-1!****
-- ### **Includes a Unity and Pojlib-built *launcher* that allows you to start QuestCraft, switch between versions and renderers, automatically update installed mods and other MC components in milliseconds, and use Mod Manager, a tool to download and install supported mods right from your Quest!**
+- ### **Includes a launcher that allows you to start QuestCraft, switch between versions and renderers, automatically update installed mods and other MC components in milliseconds, and use Mod Manager, a tool to download and install supported mods right from your Quest!**
-**\*Quest 1 Support is no longer available.
-You can't use any version of QuestCraft on it.**
+**\*Quest 1 Support is no longer available.**                                                                                                                                                                                          *
-****1.19.3 and above are kind of unstable and may crash frequently.
-1.20.0 and 1.20.1 are extremely unstable and can only play servers.
-This WILL be fixed in a hotfix!**

 # Installation Instructions